chelseadole/data-structures/README.md

 * **Binary Search Tree** — *a BST is a "tree shaped" data structure containing nodes.
 Each node can have a maximum of two children or "leaves," and all node values are properly located based on its parents and siblings values.
 Nodes to the left of the "root"/head node have values smaller than the root.
 Those to the right have values larger than the root.
 There are no duplicate values.*

+* **Trie Tree** - *a Trie Tree is a "tree shaped" data structure containing nodes with references to letters.
+These nodes string together (using each node's "children" and "parent" attriutes) to form words.
+This tree allows for quick lookup time of words, and is used for things such as word suggestion/auto-complete.*

 ## Time Complexities:

 * balance() = *This BST function returns the balance (or size difference) between the left and right parts of the tree.
 Its runtime is O(1), because it always takes the same amount of time to run regardless of tree size, and only performs simple subtraction.*